qmacro/qmacro.github.io/src/posts/2023-12-20-from-twitter-to-mastodon.md

 ## Summary

 So there you have it.
 I wasn't sure what I was going to write in this post; I just opened up my editor and started typing.
 And it seems that on the whole, the reasons for moving are largely positive rather than negative.
 I think that's a good basis for the decision.

+By the way, if you're interested in getting started with Mastodon, I can recommend [Fedi.Tips](https://fedi.tips/), "_an unofficial guide to Mastodon and the Fediverse_".